 Hoivatilat Plc: disclosure under chapter 9, section 10 of the Securities Market Act

-Hoivatilat Plc ("Hoivatilat") has on 10 January 2020 received a notification pursuant to chapter 9, section 5 of the Securities Market Act from Länsförsäkringar Fondförvaltning Ab, according to which the ownership of shares and votes in Hoivatilat has decreased below the threshold of 5 per cent following the transfer of shares on 10 January 2020.
+Hoivatilat Plc ("Hoivatilat") has on 13 January 2020 received a notification pursuant to chapter 9, section 5 of the Securities Market Act from Clearance Capital Limited, the discretionary investment manager and advisor to the following funds: Clearance Segura Master Fund Limited, Clearance Cantara Master Fund Limited, Clearance Camino Fund, Compass Offshore MAV Limited, Compass MAV LLC and WVP Emerging Manager Onshore Fund LLC has decreased below the threshold of 5 per cent following the transfer of shares on 10 January 2020.

 |% of shares and voting rights (total of A)